arengu/arengu.github.io/docs/product/flows/actions.md

 ### HubSpot

-These native operations let you to integrate your leads into one of the most famous CRMs after the data has been validated or even enriched.
+These native operations let you to integrate your leads into one of the most popular CRMs after the data has been validated or even enriched.

 #### Upsert contact

-Creates a new contact or if it finds an one associated to the provided email, updates her information.
+Creates a new contact or updates their information, when there is one contact associated with the provided email.

 ### JSON